vmummer/appsec-demo/README.md

 ```
 [DEMO HERE]

+cplab_command    - Will show alias command useful for this demo

 cplab_trg http://juiceshop.local     # Use to generate good traffic
                                    - This just does a simple crawl of the Juiceshop website